How To Visit Legoland Windsor On A Budget

-We spent £75 per person at Legoland.
-This included transport, parking, park tickets, accommodation, food, drink & souvenirs.
-This could have easily been higher however it could have also been lower because during our visit we learnt some important money-saving lessons that I hope will help you.
+We spent £75 per person at Legoland, including transport, parking, park tickets, accommodation, food, drink & souvenirs.
+The price could have easily been higher; however, it could have also been lower because we learnt some essential money-saving lessons that I hope will help you during our visit.

-Of course, it’s important to remember that everyone’s trip to Legoland Windsor is going to be different and sadly, there will sometimes be factors outside of your control that mean that your trip may cost more than others.
+Of course, it’s important to remember that everyone’s trip to Legoland Windsor will be different, and sadly, there will sometimes be factors outside of your control that mean that your trip may cost more than others.

-These factors can include the proximity from your house to the park, whether or not you can drive or the time of year in which you have to visit (i.e. during the school holidays).
+These factors can include the proximity from your house to the park, whether or not you can drive or the time of year you have to visit (i.e. during the school holidays).

 How To Save Money On Legoland Windsor Tickets

-One of the largest expenses when it comes to visiting Legoland Windsor is the tickets to the park.
-However, there are a number of ways you can cut costs here with the easiest one being to book tickets online in advance rather than buying them at the gate.
+One of the most significant expenses when it comes to visiting Legoland Windsor is the tickets to the park.
+However, you can cut costs here in several ways, with the easiest one being to book tickets online in advance rather than buying them at the gate.

-Being an annual pass holder also gets you a discount on food, drink, parking and souvenirs so it’s well worth calculating if you’ll benefit from these combined savings over the long run.
+Being an annual pass holder also gets you a discount on food, drink, parking and souvenirs, so it’s well worth calculating if you’ll benefit from these combined savings over the year.

-Being a Merlin Annual Passholder you’ll be able to gain access to Legoland as well as all the other Merlin attractions across the UK completely free.
-Blackout dates apply and these vary depending on the pass level you have.
-Right now there are three pass levels to choose from starting at just £89 per person.
+Being a Merlin Annual Passholder, you’ll be able to gain access to Legoland as well as all the other Merlin attractions across the UK completely free.
+However, blackout dates apply, and these vary depending on the pass level you have.
+Right now, there are three pass levels to choose from, starting at just £89 per person.

 Some other ways you can save money on Legoland tickets include;